phetsims/qa/issue-templates/phetio-dev-test-template-case2.md

 [EVERYTHING IN ANGLE BRACKETS NEEDS TO BE CHANGED!]

-[CASE 2: This simulation will _not_ undergo further testing prior to being delivered.]
+[CASE 2: This simulation will _not_ undergo further testing prior to being shared with one of our close clients for development purposes.]

 <@relevantDesigner1>, <@relevantDesigner2>, <Simulation Name> <#.#.#-dev.#> is ready for dev testing.

 **Please Note:**
-- This simulation will _not_ undergo further testing prior to being delivered to the client.
+- This simulation will _not_ undergo further testing prior to being shared with one of our close clients for development purposes.
 - The client requested this simulation for <reason(s), e.g. general release, study, etc.>.
 - The deadline for delivery is < YYYY-MM-DD >.
 - Create issues phetsims/relevantRepository/issues.